Monday Night War: 1994: Eastern Championship Wrestling goes Extreme

-Heyman pitched the plan to Douglas, noting that the only negative would be that NWA traditionalists would just see them as traitors to tradition.
+Heyman pitched the plan to Douglas, noting that the only negative aspect would be that NWA traditionalists would view them as traitors to the tradition.
 Additionally, there was animosity between Douglas and Coralluzzo, who had publicly criticized Douglas and advised NWA-affiliated bookers not to schedule him for shows, as he believed Douglas was a "bad risk" and had the tendency to not appear at shows he was scheduled to wrestle at.
 Douglas ultimately decided to go through with Gordon and Heyman's plan, inspired by his father's motto of "doing right by the people that do right by you".
-He threw down the NWA World Heavyweight Championship, stating that he did not want to be champion of a "dead promotion".
-He then raised the Eastern Championship Wrestling title and declared it to be a world heavyweight championship, calling it the only real world title left in professional wrestling.
+He threw down the NWA World Heavyweight Championship, stating that he did not want to be the champion of a "dead promotion."
+He then raised the Eastern Championship Wrestling title.
+He declared it to be a world heavyweight championship, calling it the only real world title left in professional wrestling.
 When recalling this event years later, Paul Heyman stated the following:

 With this event, Eastern Championship Wrestling seceded from the NWA and became Extreme Championship Wrestling.
-The revamped promotion's unorthodox style and controversial storylines made it popular among fans in the 18- to 35-year-old male demographic.
+The revamped promotion's unorthodox style and controversial storylines made it popular among fans in the 18-35 male demographic.
 It showcased many different styles of professional wrestling, popularizing hardcore wrestling matches as well as lucha libre and Japanese wrestling styles.
 ECW was promoted as counterculture and a grittier alternative to multimillion-dollar organizations such as the WWF and WCW.